ichvanul/payment-method/README.md

 ## Introduction

 Payment Method - Jakmall is a website created for payment transactions.
-There are many features including being able to send checkout receipts in PDF format or sent via email.
-Written in Vue Js.
+There are 3 steps in the payment process.
+First, users can fill out data forms and send as dropshipper (if possible).
+Second, users can choose shipping services and payment methods.
+Finally, users will get an Order ID.

 ## Demo